Spring Feasts Fulfilled in AD33 2nd Edition

 And each one will say, ‘The Lord is my God.’ ”

-139 Salvation came by faith in the Passover Lamb Jesus but works follow through the power of Pentecost and rewards came at the Holy Convocation Day of Atonement when everything was revealed by fire.
+129 The Gospel of the forgiveness of sins came by faith in the Passover Lamb Jesus but works follow through the power of Pentecost and rewards came at the Day of Atonement when everything was revealed by fire and the memory of sin was blotted out.

 1 Corinthians 3: 12 Now if anyone builds on this foundation with gold, silver, precious stones, wood, hay, straw, 13 each one’s work will become clear; for the Day will declare it, because it will be revealed by fire; and the fire will test each one’s work, of what sort it is.
 14 If anyone’s work which he has built on it endures, he will receive a reward.
 15 If anyone’s work is burned, he will suffer loss; but he himself will be saved, yet so as through fire.